-Flake calls Trump's comments on Ford 'appalling'
+Senators to start reading FBI report Thursday morning

 "This vile, mocking attack on a credible, immensely powerfully eloquent survivor of sexual assault is a mark of disrespect and disregard not only for Dr. Blasey Ford but the entire survivor community," he told CNN's "New Day" host Alisyn Camerota.

-And Sen. Angus King, an independent from Maine who caucuses with Democrats, said on "New Day" that Trump's comments "made me feel sort of sick."
+And Sen. Angus King, an independent from Maine who caucuses with Democrats, said on CNN's "New Day" that Trump's comments "made me feel sort of sick."

 Related Content